 Sleep is a rhythmic activity, mediated by sunrise and sunset, which keeps our circadian clock in sync.
 Reversing this normal sleep-wake cycle can cause many health problems like gastritis, acidity, insomnia, indigestion, and high blood pressure.

 Catching up on sound sleep during the daytime is sometimes difficult as there’s noise and activity all around you.
 But, becoming dependent on sleeping pills is a very bad idea.

 As psychiatrist, Dr. Dayal Mirchandani notes, “Tranquillizers have a negative effect on the quality of sleep and should, therefore, be avoided.
 Melatonin is a better option but the long-term safety of this is not known.”

 To catch up on quality sleep you could use earplugs to block noise and put up dark curtains to eliminate heat and sunlight.
 Avoid caffeine or alcohol just before sleep as they may cause you to wake up after just two hours of sleep.

 If you’ve caught up on proper sleep during non-working hours it’ll be far easier to stay awake and vigilant in office.
 Daily exercise also helps to improve oxygen flow, which boosts energy and alertness during waking hours.

 Keep away from watching too much of TV and using computers which may further deplete your energy.
-Instead listen to soft music, do pranayam regularly and meditate to relax and revitalize yourself.
+Instead, listen to soft music, do pranayama regularly and meditate to relax and revitalize yourself.
 That’s how you can remain alert at work without exerting yourself.